Marta Domachowska: 2001–2006

 In her sole appearance at a WTA Tour tournament in 2001, as an unranked wildcard in Sopot qualifying, she lost in the first round.
 2002 marked her second Tour appearance, as an unranked wildcard in Warsaw.
 During the year she reached the doubles semifinals in Sopot and won first her first two ITF singles titles along with her first doubles title.
 She debuted on WTA rankings on May 20 at No. 745 and amassed a 29–12 ITF singles record (finished as No. 356) and 9–7 doubles record.
 She again accepted a wildcard at Warsaw, and also at Sopot in 2003, where she won the first round of both.
 She won her third singles title and finished the season ranked No. 244 in singles.

 In 2004, she won two more ITF titles and reached a WTA tournament final in Seoul.
 She defeated Anna Smashnova to reach the semifinals in Sopot, and reached the quarterfinals in Casablanca.
 She made her debut in the top 100 (at No. 100) on 27 September 2004.
 Even though she failed to qualify for the French Open, Wimbledon and US Open, she compiled a 42–20 singles record and 12–9 doubles record, finishing the season ranked No. 74 in singles.

 2005 was the best year for Domachowska results-wise.
 She was runner-up in the Tier-III tournament in Strasbourg and reached the semifinals in Beijing, a Tier II event.
 She made her debut in the main draw of all four majors and made her debut in the top 50 (at No. 48) on June 6.
 She was runner-up in two doubles tournaments.
 Although, she had to withdraw from Hyderabad and Memphis after spraining her right shoulder.
 Her record for the year was 24–26 in singles (finishing the year No. 60) and 14–16 in doubles.

-She won her first WTA title in 2006 with (Roberta Vinci) in a tournament in Canberra.
-She reached a singles final in Memphis and achieved a new singles career of No. 37 on April 3.
-She and Sania Mirza finished runner-up in Cincinnati, and with Marion Bartoli, reached the semi finals in Stanford.
-But she failed to advance past the first round in all four Grand Slams, and withdrew the Charleston, and Bali due to injuries.
+She won her first WTA Tour title in 2006 with (Roberta Vinci) in a tournament in Canberra.
+She reached a singles final in Memphis and achieved a new singles career of No. 37 on 3 April.
+She and Sania Mirza finished runner-up in Cincinnati, and with Marion Bartoli, reached the semifinals in Stanford.
+But she failed to advance past the first round in all four majors, and withdrew at Charleston, and Bali due to injuries.
 Poor results in Beijing and Seoul resulted in her finishing the year at No. 90.